jpamata/jpamata.github.io/_posts/2016-6-23-i-blog-because.md

 > Because I am not an expert

- <p align="justify">That's why I blog, because I'm not an expert - and making a journal of my mistakes and lessons, sharing my failures to others, and learning alongside people about these mistakes will help me get there. </p>
+ <p align="justify">That's why I blog, because I am not an expert - and making a journal of my mistakes and lessons, sharing my failures to others, and learning alongside people about these mistakes will help me get there. </p>